 The “m” word can make anyone shutter…..

 But it doesn’t have to be that way!
-So says David Grady in this Ted Talk on how to save your time from being eaten by meetings.
+David Grady’s Ted Talk on how to save your time from being eaten by meetings can help.
 Become empowered to put an end to being sucked into pointless, agenda-less, and unproductive meetings and take your time back!

 #6: Luvvie Ajayi – Get Comfortable With Being Uncomfortable